czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 Think about the data that you or your community require for your/their work.

 - What type of data is it?
 E.g. tabular data (.csv, .xls), images (.png, .jpg, .bmp), other scientific data formats (.h5, .nc, .fastq)
-- How large is the dataset?
+- How large is a typical dataset?
 - Where is the data stored?
 - Is the same dataset used by a group of collaborators?